Shanuja30/library_system/README.md

 - **Category**
 - **Author**
 - **Topics (Keywords)**
-- **Rating**
 - **Target Audience**
 - **Book Type**
 - **Language**

 ### Chatbot-Like Interface
-A user-friendly chatbot guides you step-by-step to provide your preferences.
+A user-friendly chatbot guides you step-by-step to provide your preferences.it makes using streamlit.

 ### Inference Engine
 Uses the **experta** library to create and apply rules for generating tailored recommendations.